The Silver Hedgehog Video Review Of A’diva Speakers And Profile Sub

 Opening the Gallo Acoustics A’Diva box first I was presented with the joyous sight of several packets of Gallo Bears.
 Officially branded actual Haribo.
 This made me smile that even a sweet packet had excellent attention to detail.

 In the box I also discovered a pair of white gloves.
 Why didn’t I open this first?
 It would have been nice to use the gloves to set up the A’Divas!
 In contrast to the Steel spheres the Profile sub is a traditional wooden rectangular cabinet with front facing Subwoofer supplied in two colours only – white or black.
 On first impression you could accuse Gallo of not paying the same attention to styling and quality as the speaker range.
-However this notion was quickly dispelled.
+However, this notion was quickly dispelled.
 The Profile sub was provided with two acoustic covers, 1 grey and 1 black.
 The Sub has been designed to work on the floor under furniture, or on the wall and is provided with feet for this purpose.
-Gallo have also acoustically shielded the rear of the sub, so when installed on the wall it doesn’t vibrate the wall when providing its low frequency sounds – clever thinking !.
-The Sub’s input connections are on the rear and they supply a L shaped adapter that is the correct depth to the feet, meaning the cables can sit neatly behind the sub while it is wall mounted.
-To mount the Profile sub on the wall it’s just a simple case of installing the supplied bar onto the wall and slotting the sub onto it and tightening up a single grub screw, It’s as simple to install as the other speakers in the Gallo range.
-My only grumble is that the mains wire is a touch on the short side so I had to be creative in the use of an extension cable.
+Gallo have also acoustically shielded the rear of the sub, so when installed on the wall it does not vibrate the wall when providing its low frequency sounds – clever thinking!
+The Sub’s input connections are on the rear, and they supply a L shaped adapter that is the correct depth to the feet, meaning the cables can sit neatly behind the sub while it is wall mounted.
+To mount the Profile sub on the wall it is just a simple case of installing the supplied bar onto the wall and slotting the sub onto it and tightening up a single grub screw, it is as simple to install as the other speakers in the Gallo range.
+My only grumble is that the mains wire is a touch on the short side, so I had to be creative in the use of an extension cable.
 For something that may be wall mounted away from sockets this is a little oversight!

 With everything set up the last thing to do was to run the Yamaha auto configuration and sure enough it set the A’Diva crossovers at 100Hz.

-For my initial listen I used my regular test disc, Blu-ray edition of Mission Impossible Fall Out, This has an amazing Atmos soundtrack and would uncover any shortfall in the speakers.
-What struck me first about these speakers is that they sound really clear, a touch bright.
-By this I mean that they did not provide much low end detail but speech was incredibly sharp and the various instruments providing the background soundtrack could be heard pinging across each speaker.
-It also didn’t matter what position you are in the room, the soundstage was wide (not that this would pose an issue anyway, as the speakers are spheres they are easy to turn and position as needed) Then I realised that the Profile sub was not drawing undue attention to itself.
-It had seamlessly integrated with the A’Diva’s assisting the speakers with the low end oomph.
+For my initial listen I used my regular test disc, Blu-ray edition of Mission Impossible Fall Out, this has an amazing Atmos soundtrack and would uncover any shortfall in the speakers.
+What struck me first about these speakers is that they sound clear, a touch bright.
+By this I mean that they did not provide much low-end detail, but speech was incredibly sharp and the various instruments providing the background soundtrack could be heard pinging across each speaker.
+It also did not matter what position you are in the room, the soundstage was wide (not that this would pose an issue anyway, as the speakers are spheres, they are easy to turn and position as needed) Then I realised that the Profile sub was not drawing undue attention to itself.
+It had seamlessly integrated with the A’Diva’s assisting the speakers with the low-end oomph.

-As expected the volume of the sub was adjusted a lot lower than it had previously been set and the other change was that the Yamaha had detected the frequency of the A’Diva crossover was 80hz a change form it’s previous value of 100hz.
+As expected, the volume of the sub was adjusted a lot lower than it had previously been set and the other change was that the Yamaha had detected the frequency of the A’Diva crossover was 80hz a change from its previous value of 100hz.
 With the recalibration completed I decided to treat the speakers to some piano music.

-Final Thoughts Gallo Acoustics A’Diva Speakers and Profile Sub
+Overall Thoughts On Gallo Acoustics A’diva Range and Profile Sub

 The service provided by Gallo Acoustics has been top notch so far.
 The A’Diva speakers are a treat for the ears.
 I love listening to them and identifying sounds I had not heard before using other speakers.
 When watching TV they provide a consistent sound.
 No turning it up or down every 5 mins.
 They also do not provide audio fatigue and great to listen to.
 Music has a level of sonic detail that simply has to be heard.
 For me though movies are the star of the show.
 The A’Divas envelop you with the movie score whilst the centre speaker provides dialogue that pops right in front of you.
 If you are looking for simply great speakers that ooze style then look no further than the Gallo A’Divas.